[Ord. No. 2764 §1(140.010), 4-1-2002]

 A legal description of each parcel of land included in the proposed redevelopment area and a legal description of all property proposed to be acquired by eminent domain and a statement outlining the reasons why eminent domain is requested.

-A proposed phasing or staging plan for the development, if more than one (1) phase or stage is intended, and the time schedule for acquisition, commencement and completion of each phase or stage.
+A proposed phasing or staging plan for the development project, if more than one (1) phase or stage is intended, and the time schedule for acquisition, commencement and completion of each phase or stage.

 Existing structures to be demolished, retained and renovated and the time schedule for each.

-Public improvements proposed with the development, including any proposed changes in existing public facilities, including, but not limited to, streets, sidewalks and utilities.
+Public improvements proposed with the development plan, including any proposed changes in existing public facilities, including, but not limited to, streets, sidewalks and utilities.

 Amenities proposed to be included with the development.

 Appraisals of all parcels of property proposed for acquisition in accordance with the requirements of Section 430.080 of this Chapter.